Sanjay Dutt: Career expansion in supporting roles (2016–present)

 In 2023, Dutt performed a cameo in Shah Rukh Khan starrer Jawan and played a key antagonist in Lokesh Kanagaraj's Leo (2023) alongside Vijay, making his debut in Tamil cinema.
 Both were huge financial successes.
 In 2024, he reunited with Raveena Tandon in the digital film Ghudchadi and made his Telugu cinema debut with Puri Jagannadh's Double iSmart, which was a box office debacle.
-He appeared in Housefull 5 in 2025 as Chief Inspector Baba.
+In 2025, he returned to lead roles, playing the lead in The Bhootnii, which was poorly received and failed at the box office.
+He next appeared in Housefull 5 in 2025 as Chief Inspector Baba.
 The film was a commercial success.
 In the same year, he starred in Baaghi 4 alongside Tiger Shroff, playing the main antagonist.
 Critics noted that Dutt's role was too brief for him to make an impact.
 The film was poorly received and underperformed commercially.
+His last release of 2025 was the action-thriller Dhurandhar, where he played a supporting role.
+The film went on to become the highest grossing Indian film of 2025 and one of the highest grossing Hindi films of all time.
+Dutt started the year 2026 with the Telugu film The Raja Saab, which received negative reviews, eventually becoming a box office bomb.
+Dutt next appeared in Dhurandhar: The Revenge, which also got successful like first part.

-Dutt is next set to appear in, Dhurandhar, The Raja Saab, Baap, KD - The Devil, an untitled film with Arshad Warsi, and his production The Virgin Tree.
-He will also star in the big-budget international film The Good Maharaja.
+Dutt appeared in his Marathi debut in the Marathi-Hindi bilingual Raja Shivaji.
+He will next appear in Baap, the Kannada film KD - The Devil, an untitled film with Arshad Warsi, his production The Virgin Tree and the big-budget international film The Good Maharaja.